-This year we introduced a new process whereby we required feedback from all our global CEOs on the risks and mitigation steps relating to modern slavery and feedback those responses into this statement.
+We require feedback from all our global CEOs and any new businesses we acquire on the risks and mitigation steps relating to modern slavery and feedback those responses into this statement.
 There has been substantial consultation with respect to this statement with Compliance, Marketing, Legal and group corporate representatives.